Taxes and Social Security Numbers

 Applying for a Social Security Card

-To apply for a Social Security number, bring the following original documents to the Social Security office :
+To apply for a Social Security number, bring the following original documents to your local Social Security office :

 - Form I‐20 or DS‐2019